 Admit it or not, cutting large trees is a heavy-duty job more suited for a gas-powered chainsaw.
-If you’ve been doing DIY projects for the longest time like our team, you’ll notice that gas chainsaws are preferred by professional chainsaw users like loggers and landscapers.
+If you’ve been doing DIY projects for the longest time, you’ll notice that gas-powered units are preferred by professional chainsaw users like loggers and landscapers.

 Given that it has a little more power than corded electric chainsaws, it’s not surprising that it can last extended periods of cutting operations.
 It can cut large trees and fences, so it’s a recommended tool for medium to large properties or lawns.